PranavMenon085/Experiment-No.---4/README.md

 1) Introduction to Sets

-A set is an unordered collection of unique elements in Python.
-Sets are defined using curly braces {} or the set() constructor.
+A set in Python is an unordered collection of unique elements.
+Sets are useful when duplicate values are not allowed and when fast membership testing is required.
+They are defined using curly braces {} or the set() constructor.

 Key Characteristics:

-• Unordered - Elements have no defined order or index position
+• Unordered – Elements have no fixed order or index position.

-• Unique elements - Duplicate values are automatically removed
+• Unique – Duplicate values are automatically removed.

-• Mutable - Elements can be added or removed after creation
+• Mutable – Elements can be added or removed after creation.

-• Iterable - Can be traversed using loops
+• Iterable – Can be traversed using loops.

-• No indexing - Cannot access elements by position
+• No indexing – Elements cannot be accessed by position.

 Syntax:
 my_set = {element1, element2, element3}
+my_set = set([element1, element2, element3])

 2) Duplicate Handling in Sets

 Sets automatically eliminate duplicate values.
-When a set is created with duplicate elements, only one instance of each unique element is retained.
+When duplicates are included during creation, only one instance of each unique element is retained.

 Example:

-Input: thisset = {"apple", "banana", "cherry", "apple"}
+thisset = {"apple", "banana", "cherry", "apple"}
 Output: {'banana', 'cherry', 'apple'}

 3) Boolean Values in Sets

- True is considered equivalent to 1 , False is considered equivalent to 0 and If both a boolean and its numeric equivalent exist, only the first occurrence is retained
+In sets, True is treated as equivalent to 1, and False as equivalent to 0.
+If both a boolean and its numeric equivalent exist, only the first occurrence is retained.

 Example:

-Input: thisset = {"apple", "banana", True, 1, 2}
+thisset = {"apple", "banana", True, 1, 2}
-Output: {True, 2, 'cherry', 'apple', 'banana'}
+Output: {True, 2, 'apple', 'banana'}

 4) Membership Testing

 The 'in' keyword is used to check whether an element exists in a set.
 It returns True if the element is found, otherwise False.

 Syntax:
 element in set_name

+Example:
+"apple" in thisset   # Returns True

 5) Adding Elements to a Set

-Method 1: add(element)
+Sets allow insertion of new elements using two methods:

-• Adds a single element to the set

-• If element already exists, no change occurs
+- add(element) → Adds a single element.
+If the element already exists, no change occurs.
+- update(iterable) → Adds multiple elements from an iterable (list, tuple, set, etc.).

 Syntax:
 set_name.add(element)

-• Adds multiple elements from an iterable (list, tuple, set, etc.)

-• Can add elements from multiple iterables simultaneously

-Syntax:

 set_name.update([element1, element2, element3])

 6) Removing Elements from a Set

-Method 1: remove(element)
+Elements can be removed using:

-• Removes the specified element from the set

-• Raises KeyError if element does not exist
+- remove(element) → Removes the specified element; raises KeyError if element does not exist.

-Method 2: discard(element)

-• Removes the specified element from the set

-• Does not raise an error if element does not exist
+- discard(element) → Removes the specified element; does not raise an error if element is absent.

+Example:
+myset = {"apple", "banana", "cherry"}
+myset.remove("banana")
+myset.discard("orange")   # No error raised

 Detailed Comparison: discard() vs remove()